larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 #
 # For amdgpu just put 'amdgpu' in modules
 # NVIDIA on the other hand is as always a bit more involved:

 MODULES=(nvidia nvidia_modeset nvidia_uvm nvidia_drm)

 ---

 # HOOKS
 #
-# - Remove consolefont since it is redundant.
-The feature is already satisfied by 'sd-vconsole'
 # - IMPORTANT: Again, you must remove 'kms' from HOOKS=() if you use nvidia, AMDGPU can ignore this however

 HOOKS=(base systemd autodetect microcode modconf keyboard sd-vconsole block filesystems fsck)